theopensystemslab/planx-new/doc/architecture/decisions/0002-create-reverse-proxy-for-hasura.md

 **Local Dev & Pizza environments**

 It is not entirely required to make any changes to the docker-compose configuration which controls these environments as part of this proposal.
 However, unless there proved to be a significant overhead of having the additional service running locally, I would argue that having a development environment that closely resembles staging/production is likely to be beneficial.
-If this becomes an issue, we could look at using a profile in the docker-compose file which only spins up `hasuraServer` on demand.
+If this becomes an issue, we could look at using a profile in the docker-compose file which only spins up `HasuraProxy` on demand.

 **Staging & Production environments**

-Having `HasuraServer` and `HasuraGraphQLEngine` be tightly coupled may not prove be ideal if both need to scale independently.
+Having `HasuraProxy` and `HasuraGraphQLEngine` be tightly coupled may not prove be ideal if both need to scale independently.
 We could mitigate this in a number of ways if it proves to be necessary -
  - Increase memory available to one of the containers
  - Refactor into two separate services, and address a more complex Fargate networking setup